Jina

 , library packages

-to use a library package in a another package, create a file named "your_chosen_name.p" with this format:
+to use a library package in a another package, create a file named "your'chosen'name.p" with this format:

 , first line is the name of the package